Science communication skills:

 3. Connect with the public

-According to Laura Lindenfeld, director of the Alan Alda Center for Communicating Science, you should ask yourself: “who is the person I am talking to?
+To successfully communicate, you first need to draw the attention of your audience and then connect with them.
+According to Laura Lindenfeld, director of the Alan Alda Center for Communicating Science, you need to ask yourself the following questions in order to communicate with your audience: “who is the person I am talking to?
 Why should they care about my work?”.
-Effective communication is not only about facts and figures, but also about empathy.
+Effective science communication is not only about facts and figures, but also about empathy.

 She adds: “we usually make this assumption that human beings are thinking beings who also feel.
 But we are feeling beings who also think!”.
 In order to connect with your audience, you should convey emotion, even when talking to your peers.
 If you want to forge a link with them, you can make them laugh or surprise them, for example.